bnb-chain/bnb-chain.github.io/docs/encoding.md

 ## Encoding Output

-Binance Chain (Amino) encoding logic may encode a data structure into two output formats: Binary and JSON.
+BNB Chain (Amino) encoding logic may encode a data structure into two output formats: Binary and JSON.

 ### JSON Marshal
 Amino supports JSON encoding natively, which is the same as other usual json marshalers.
 Except that it can add one more `type` info for registered type, as shown below.